 4. Drink Plenty of Green Tea

-Green tea contains an antioxidant called epigallocatechin-3-gallate.
-A daily dose of EGCG combined with caffeine will help you lose as many as three pounds in 12 weeks and one inch off your waist, according to a January 2010 study published in the "American Journal of Clinical Nutrition."
+Green tea may not be able to fight cancer, but it will help you shed any extra age-accelerating pounds you might be carrying around.
+Green tea contains an antioxidant called epigallocatechin-3-gallate (EGCG).
+According to a study published in the American Journal of Clinical Nutrition, a daily dose of EGCG combined with caffeine will help you lose as many as three pounds in 12 weeks and one inch off your waist.

 5. Move More

-"Going for a walk the first thing in the morning is an excellent way to increase general movement," he said.
+"Going for a walk the first thing in the morning is an excellent way to increase general movement," he says.
 "In the spring and summer, I encourage clients to work on their yards by cleaning up, gardening or weeding.
 Activities like yard work encourage multiple movements that are simple yet great ways to move.
 Squatting, walking, bending, lifting [and so forth] are just some of the movements that are done in a few hours' worth of yard work."

 Will you be picking up any of these daily habits?
 What are some other tips and tricks you believe increase longevity?
 Sound off in the comments below!